MicrosoftDocs/azure-docs/articles/active-directory-domain-services/troubleshoot.md

         net start 'Microsoft Azure AD Sync'
         ```

-    * **Cloud-only accounts**: If the affected user account is a cloud-only user account, make sure that the [user has changed their password after you enabled Microsoft Entra DS][cloud-only-passwords].
+    * **Cloud-only accounts**: If the affected user account is a cloud-only user account, make sure that the [user has changed their password after you enabled Domain Services][cloud-only-passwords].
 This password reset causes the required credential hashes for the managed domain to be generated.

 * **Verify the user account is active**: By default, five invalid password attempts within 2 minutes on the managed domain cause a user account to be locked out for 30 minutes.
 The user can't sign in while the account is locked out.
 After 30 minutes, the user account is automatically unlocked.
   * Invalid password attempts on the managed domain don't lock out the user account in Microsoft Entra ID.
 The user account is locked out only within the managed domain.
 Check the user account status in the *Active Directory Administrative Console (ADAC)* using the [management VM][management-vm], not in Microsoft Entra ID.
   * You can also [configure fine grained password policies][password-policy] to change the default lockout threshold and duration.

 * **External accounts** - Check that the affected user account isn't an external account in the Microsoft Entra tenant.
 Examples of external accounts include Microsoft accounts like `dee@live.com` or user accounts from an external Microsoft Entra directory.
-Microsoft Entra DS doesn't store credentials for external user accounts so they can't sign in to the managed domain.
+Domain Services doesn't store credentials for external user accounts so they can't sign in to the managed domain.

 ## There are one or more alerts on your managed domain